OWASP/samm/v1.1/SAMM-HOWTO-1.1-MARKDOWN-en_US.md

 http://www.opensamm.org

 # Acknowledgments
 The Software Assurance Maturity Model (SAMM) was originally developed, designed, and written by Pravir Chandra (chandra@owasp.org).
 As part of the v1.1 release, this How-To Guide splits off the SAMM implementation guidance from the SAMM Core Model document.
 This document is currently maintained and updated through the OpenSAMM Project, part of Open Web Application Security Project (OWASP).
-Thanks also go to many supporting organizations that are listed on back cover.
+Thanks to the many contributors and reviewers (listed below) and to the supporting organizations that are listed in the Sponsors section.

-## contributors & reviewers
+## Contributors & reviewers (version 1 and version1.1 combined)
 This work would not be possible without the support of many individual reviewers and experts that offered contributions and critical feedback.
 They are (in alphabetical order):
-FIXME
-Kuai
-Reviewers

 Fabio Arciniegas
 Matt Bartoldus
-Sebastien Deleersnyder
+Huth Carsten
 Jonathan Carter
 Darren Challey
 Brian Chess
+Justin Clarke
+Can Cornell
+Michael Craigue
 Dinis Cruz
+Sebastien Deleersnyder
 Justin Derry
 Bart De Win
+John Dickson
+Alexios Fakos
+David Fern
+Brian Glas
+Kuai Hinojosa
+Jerry Hoff
+Bruce Jenkins
+Daniel Kefer
+Yan Kravchenko
 James McGovern
 Matteo Meucci
 Jeff Payne